Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: Introduction

+$\bullet$ We develop a tractable performance analysis framework for {the} BU-SGF scheme integrating Rayleigh fading, path loss, and spatial user locations.
+The proposed framework can be easily extended to analyze the performance of other fading channel models, such as Nakagami-$m$ fading, Rician fading, and so on.

-$\bullet$ We propose a fair scheduling scheme for SGF transmission systems by invoking cumulative distribution function (CDF)-based scheduling (CS-SGF) \cite{2005_Park_packet_CDF,2015-Jin-Fundamental_limits_CDF}.
-Compared to the random selection SGF scheme in \cite{2020_Chao_Semi-GF,Zhang_2020_WCL}, the CS-SGF scheme can effectively exploit multi-user diversity.
+$\bullet$ We propose a fair admission scheme for SGF transmission systems by invoking CDF-based scheduling, which can effectively utilize multi-user diversity.

-$\bullet$ For both BU-SGF and CS-SGF schemes, the admitted GF users' outage probabilities are analytically analyzed by applying stochastic geometry.
-Moreover, we derive the rate constraints under which both schemes can achieve full diversity orders, or zero diversity orders.
+$\bullet$ For both BU-SGF and CS-SGF schemes, we analyze the outage performances of the admitted GF users by applying order statistics and stochastic geometry. {Meanwhile, we also derive the rate constraints under which both schemes can achieve full or zero diversity orders and identify the causes resulting in error floors.}

-$\bullet$ We propose a power control strategy to enhance the admitted GF users' outage performance without introducing extra signaling overhead.
-In addition, the proposed strategy can be executed distributedly.

-$\bullet$ Theoretical analyses of the admitted GF users' outage probabilities are developed for both BU-SGF and CS-SGF schemes with the proposed power control strategy.
-To get more insights, we also analyze the asymptotic outage probabilities and the achievable diversity orders.
-Results demonstrate that the proposed power control strategy can not only improve the outage performance, but also effectively eliminate the rate constraints for achieving full diversity orders.
+$\bullet$ {We propose a distributed power control strategy for both GB and GF users to eliminate outage error floors and enhance the admitted GF users' outage performance.
+We then re-evaluate the outage performances of BU-SGF and CS-SGF schemes with the proposed power control strategy and show insights on why the error floors can be avoided after applying the proposed power control strategy.}

+{Our work extends the BU-SGF scheme \cite{2020_Ding_New_SGF} in the following several aspects: \textit{1)} Only Rayleigh fading is considered in \cite{2020_Ding_New_SGF}, while our work takes both the path loss and the two-dimensional spatial locations of the users into consideration.
+Meanwhile, a more general outage performance analysis framework is proposed which can be adapted to other channel models with the impact of both path loss and spatial user locations; \textit{2)} The condition on the theoretical analysis in \cite{2020_Ding_New_SGF}, i.e., the product of the two users' target SINRs is less than 1, is removed to make our analysis more general; \textit{3)} The outage performance of the traditional BU-SGF scheme is re-evaluated by considering the power control strategy.}